manbearwiz/youtube-dl-server/README.md

 For easier deployment, a docker image is available on [dockerhub](https://hub.docker.com/r/nbr23/youtube-dl-server).

-The `latest` image now uses youtube-dlc.
-For the original youtube-dl based image, use `nbr23/youtube-dl-server:youtube-dl`
+The `latest` tag uses `youtube-dl`.

+You can ensure you are using `youtube-dl` or `youtube-dlc` by using the tags of the same name, eg: `nbr23/youtube-dl-server:youtube-dl` and `nbr23/youtube-dl-server:youtube-dlc`.

 ### Docker CLI